 13. Victoria Street & West Bow

 Next up on our free Edinburgh walking tour is one of the most instagrammable locations in the city.
-Taking a stroll down Victoria Street is one of my favorite places to see in Edinburgh.
+Taking a stroll down Victoria Street is one of my favorite things to do in Edinburgh.
 This historic street was formerly called Bow Street and once served as the main entrance to get into the city.
 Originally just known as the West Bow, the street zigzagged up the steep slope from the Grassmarket to Castlehill making it rather difficult to handle for carriages getting up into the city.
 The street was transformed to its current shape in the early 19th century and in 1837 renamed when Queen Victoria was crowned.

 Victoria Street’s gentle arc and pastel-hued buildings make it one of the most photographed locations in Edinburgh and it has featured in numerous postcards and TV adverts.
 The street’s northern side is home to some colorful shop fronts featuring an eclectic clutch of unpretentious design, fashion, and vintage shops as well as bars, and restaurants.